Impeachment Looms Over Trump Trip Abroad, As It Did For Clinton In 1998

 "There was this striking dichotomy on the plane where in the front there was a group of people including the president on a secure teleconference trying to figure out when and if to launch this strike on Iraq.
 And in the back, we were doing a vote count of how many people were coming out against us," Lockhart told NPR.

 During a break in deliberations on Iraq, Lockhart remembered seeing Sandy Berger, Clinton's national security adviser, with his head in his hand.
 "He said, 'This is just really tough.
-We need to do this. but no one is going to believe we are doing it for the right reason,'" Berger said, as Lockhart recalled.
+We need to do this, but no one is going to believe we are doing it for the right reason,' " Lockhart recalled Berger saying.

-"And I said, 'Sandy: if you think it's bad, you should go back to the back of the plane,' where we were doing the vote count.
+"And I said, 'Sandy, if you think it's bad, you should go back to the back of the plane,' where we were doing the vote count.
 He didn't think it was that funny.
 I did."

 Much like Clinton, President Trump's entire time in office has been clouded by investigations.
-Which means that even as impeachment looms over his trip to London, it won't be Trump's first foreign trip overshadowed by bad headlines back home.
+That means that even as impeachment looms over his trip to London, it won't be Trump's first foreign trip overshadowed by bad headlines back home.
 It's something all modern presidents have had to deal with, to varying degrees.

 "It just comes with the territory.
 Some of those issues spike a little higher.
-It's a high spike these days," said Ari Fleisher, who was President George W. Bush's first press secretary.
+It's a high spike these days," said Ari Fleischer, who was President George W. Bush's first press secretary.

 One difference between Trump and his predecessors is that Trump regularly vents on Twitter — a reflection of different styles as well as different political calculations about moving public opinion.
-Fleisher said there's no question that Trump will find a way to weigh in from London.
+Fleischer said there's no question that Trump will find a way to weigh in from London.

 "He has to do his job, travel, do the things presidents are supposed to do.
 And he'll have every ability to fire back.
-Counter-punch, punch and counter-punch again," Fleisher said in an interview.
+Counterpunch, punch and counterpunch again," Fleischer said in an interview.

-"And my biggest fear with President Trump — and I've said it a million times — that sometimes he counter-punches so hard, his follow-through hits himself in the nose," Fleisher said.
+"And my biggest fear with President Trump — and I've said it a million times — that sometimes he counterpunches so hard, his follow-through hits himself in the nose," Fleischer said.